YilingSuun/Swish/README.md

 # Swish: Simple Working Implementation Shell

 ## Introduction
-This project is my first direct use of system calls, focusing on process creation, process management, I/O, and signal handling.
+This program is my first direct use of system calls, focusing on process creation, process management, I/O, and signal handling.
 While a single system call may seem simple, the real challenge of systems programming lies in combining system calls to build powerful tools.
 Here, we build a simplified shell called **swish**.